Post Sections ⇅

 But, remember to do all the side-quests as there are some Gear Cosmetics from quest rewards.

 You can also pick up a variety of Level 140 Gear.
-However, note that these are in exchange for Embers of Enchantment Embers of Enchantment, rather than Iron Coin of Cardolan Iron Coins.
+However, note that these are in exchange for Embers of Enchantment, rather than Iron Coins.

 Crafting and Gathering